-Beginning July 1, 2001, Medicare covers FDG PET for the determination of myocardial viability, following an inconclusive SPECT.
 The identification of patients with partial loss of heart muscle movement or hibernating myocardium is important in selecting candidates with compromised ventricular function to determine appropriateness for revascularization.
-Diagnostic tests must distinguish between dysfunctional, but viable myocardial tissue and scar tissue, in order to affect management decisions.
+Diagnostic tests such as FDG PET distinguish between dysfunctional but viable myocardial tissue and scar tissue in order to affect management decisions in patients with ischemic cardiomyopathy and left ventricular dysfunction.